-Haggis is perhaps the quintessential dish of Scotland, and makes a wonderful meal for celebrations, famously such as Burn's Night.
+Haggis is perhaps the quintessential dish of Scotland and makes a wonderful meal for celebrations, such as, famously, Burns Night.

-The centrepiece for any Burns supper is, of course, the haggis.
-Thanks to the Q-Guild in Britain, which represents 140 of Britain’s best butchers, we've put together the following tips to help buy and prepare the perfect haggis:
+The centerpiece for any Burns supper is, of course, the haggis.
+Thanks to the Q-Guild in Britain, which represents 140 of Britain’s best butchers, we've put together the following tips to help buy and prepare the perfect haggis.

-- For a superior Haggis look to your local butcher who will produce a much better haggis than the mass produced versions filled into plastic casings and sold in most supermarkets.
-Your butcher will also give you all the advice you require about quantity, storage and cooking.
+- For a superior Haggis, look to your local butcher to produce a much better haggis than the mass-produced versions packed into plastic casings and sold in most supermarkets.
+Your butcher will also give you all the advice you require about quantity, storage, and cooking.

-- Most butchers will have their own secret formula which could include pork or even venison even though Haggis is traditionally made using lamb and beef offal with oatmeal and seasoning.
-They will rarely give their secret away!
+- Most butchers will have their own secret formula which could include pork or even venison, even though Haggis is traditionally made using lamb and beef offal with oatmeal and seasoning.
+These butchers will rarely give their secrets away.

-- There are other interesting variations including the addition of things like whisky, Drambuie and even curry so look out for them.
+- There are other interesting variations, including the addition of things like whiskey, Drambuie, and even curry, so look out for them.

-- According to the Guild, important to note is Haggis is already cooked so all that needs to be done before serving is to reheat until piping hot
+- According to the Guild, important to note is Haggis is already cooked, so all that needs to be done before serving is to reheat it until piping hot

-- Traditionally haggis is simmered slowly in hot water (be careful not to boil or the Haggis may burst and cause culinary carnage) for around 35-40 minutes per 450g/1lb.
+- Traditionally haggis is simmered slowly in hot water (be careful not to boil, or the haggis may burst and cause culinary carnage) for around 35 to 40 minutes per 450 grams/1 pound.

-- Once the packaging is removed, the Haggis can be wrapped in foil, placed in a casserole dish with a little water and cooked in a pre heated oven at 180°c (gas mark 6) until ready.
-Timings will depend in the size of your haggis.
+- Once the packaging is removed, the haggis can be wrapped in foil, placed in a casserole dish with a little water, and cooked in a preheated oven at 180 C (gas mark 6) until ready.
+Timings will depend on the size of your haggis.

-- To Microwave it (dear Rabbie Burns would turn in his grave), remove all the packaging plus the skin.
-Cut the Haggis into slices and place in a microwave dish.
-Cook for 3-4 minutes then break up the haggis with a fork and cook for a further 3-4 minutes.
-Once again, timings depend on the size of the haggis
+- To microwave, it (dear Rabbie Burns would turn in his grave), remove all the packaging plus the skin.
+Cut the haggis into slices, and place them in a microwave dish.
+Cook for 3 to 4 minutes then break up the haggis with a fork and cook for a further 3 to 4 minutes.
+Once again, timings depend on the size of the haggis.

-- Should you be brave enough to make your own Haggis, then you will need to order a lamb or pigs pluck – the lungs, heart and liver - from your butcher plus either a plastic or natural casing to cook it in.
+- Should you be brave enough to make your own haggis, then you will need to order lamb or pig pluck – the lungs, heart, and liver - from your butcher plus either plastic or natural casing to cook it in.